qingyuanwu/OAM_Lenet/README.md

 It should be noted that the results of the model will change slightly after each retraining.

 If you have any questions, please contact us via email at anningzhang@bit.edu.cn or 3120235262@bit.edu.cn.

+Data Availability：
+The data and source code that support the findings of this study are available at the GitHub repository (https://github.com/qingyuanwu/OAM_Lenet).